 KEMI (2018) explains that in the REACH registration data that twelve registrants, three of which are only representatives have compiled and submitted information on MCCPs.
-As it is not clear from this data how many of the registrants are EU companies and how many represent manufacturers of imported volumes, KEMI assume that there are <12 MCCP manufacturers in the EU.
+As it is not clear from this data how many of the registrants are EU companies and how many represent manufacturers of imported volumes, KEMI assumes that there are <12 MCCP manufacturers in the EU.
+Cefic indicates the number of manufacturers in the EU is more likely in the range of six to ten.
 The number of employees of such manufacturers is not known.
-KEMI further note that four of the registrants of MCCPs have also provided data for the registration of LCCPs, which may be used as a substitute for MCCPs.
+KEMI further note that four of the registrants of MCCPs have also provided data for the registration of LCCPs.